Tshifhumulo10/Martketing-Analysis-and-Revenue-Prediction/README.md

 ## Documents

-1. Notebook: This Jupyter Notebook is an essential part of our project dedicated to analyzing the relationship between Marketing budget and sales revenue  and developing a predictive model for Sales revenue.
+1. Notebook: This Jupyter Notebook is an essential part of the project dedicated to analyzing the relationship between Marketing budget and sales revenue  and developing a predictive model for Sales revenue.
 2. Train Data: The training dataset was obtained from Kaggle, and the source link is provided above.
 This dataset serves as the foundation for  analysis and model development.

 # Notebook Content